 Hi dear reader and welcome back.
-For this chapter, I had a little help from my old beta Jasmine who already betaed for me when I last wrote this story.
 I hope you continue to enjoy the story.
 Let's see how the story develops after someone was in for a rough night...

 Severus' face was pale and sweaty.
 His heart was pounding against his chest.